microsoft/PlanetaryComputerDataCatalog/docs/api/query.md

 ## API reference

-The OpenAPI docs are availabe at <https://example.com>
+The OpenAPI docs are available at <https://example.com>